 - The home may not appreciate as quickly as you thought and you could have trouble refinancing.
 This is another common problem that many borrowers found in the mortgage crash of 2008.

-The Reality of Interest Only Mortgages for Borrowers in 2018
+The Reality of Interest Only Mortgage Rates for Borrowers in 2023

 There are many reasons that someone could decide that an interest only mortgage loan is for them.
 In the right situation, it is a useful financial tool.
 You just need to be sure that you are getting the loan for the right reasons.
 If so, paying interest only on your loan for five or seven years can yield financial benefits.